Loneliness is the New Epidemic

 Look for group therapy: As a social worker with women clients who had experienced partner abuse, I found that there was usually some stress and doubt around the idea of joining a group.
 Many of their partners had made disparaging remarks about groups of women and this had set the negative tone.
 Meeting with these clients one-on-one was often the most reassuring route into group involvement.
 A mix of one-to-one counseling and groups was overwhelmingly useful in building self-confidence and a community of friends.

-Try the emotional freedom technique: I often introduce individual clients to the emotional freedom technique (also known as tapping), which helps bring down anxiety and other socio-emotional blocks to fun social experiences.
+Try the emotional freedom technique: I often introduced individual clients to the emotional freedom technique (also known as tapping), which helps bring down anxiety and other socio-emotional blocks to fun social experiences.

 Try laughter therapy: In addition, I like to introduce the book Laughter Yoga by Dr. Madan Katarian.
 It is a good lead-in to the stress-reducing laughter therapy groups that can be found in many communities—a way to do fun, effective therapy in a group and enjoy the social benefits of laughing with each other!